 Emmaus Catholic Primary School opened its doors in 2008 with only twenty one students enrolled.
 Initially operating from a temporary site in a portable building, Emmaus has now evolved in both enrollment numbers and facilities.

-Emmaus Principle Brendan Maher said the school was, “the first new school in Ballarat for a number of years”.
+Emmaus Principal Brendan Maher said the school was, “the first new school in Ballarat for a number of years”.

 k20 Architecture was involved with this four-stage project which included the construction of a multi-purpose, indoor basketball centre and school meeting facility, with inbuilt spectator seating and theatre facilities.
 A major feature of this project is a large deck overlooking the grounds and the wetlands of an adjacent nature reserve, which provides sheltered external study areas and recreational spaces for the students.